 If you are eligible for a social security number, you'll need to apply for it and wait to receive your social security card in the mail before you visit the Department of Driver Services (DDS).

-If you are not eligible for a social security number, you still have to visit a Social Security Administration office and apply for a social security number in order to get a letter of ineligibility (SSAL 676).
-Then you can go to a DDS office to apply for your driver's license.
+If you are not eligible for a social security number, you still have to visit a Social Security Administration office in order to get a letter of ineligibility/denial letter (SSAL 676) and then can go to a DDS office to apply for your driver's license.

 SSA offices close to Emory's campus: